hatgit/forex-gpt/README.md

 <img src="https://github.com/hatgit/forex-gpt/assets/5213035/f907108f-dc9b-4fa5-9521-b6bb2fbfad96" width="60%" height="auto">

-Another example of interacting with the Chat-GPT in a way that will trigger the Forex-GPT plugin to elicit a response from the OANDA API, by asking:"what is the bid ask spread on the latest 1 minute candle from oanda" where it will default to using the eur/usd pair (alternativley you can ask for a supported currency in your prompt).
+Another example of interacting with the Chat-GPT in a way that will trigger the Forex-Rates plugin to elicit a response from the OANDA API, by asking:"what is the bid ask spread on the latest 1 minute candle from oanda" where it will default to using the eur/usd pair (alternativley you can ask for a supported currency in your prompt).

 <img src="https://github.com/hatgit/forex-gpt/assets/5213035/7098e22c-b26b-4a3d-8d55-8c7bd16a38d3" width="60%" height="auto">

-## Here is a short video demonstrating the Forex-GPT plugin responding in real-time to a query:
+## Here is a short video demonstrating the Forex-Rates plugin responding in real-time to a query:

 https://github.com/hatgit/forex-gpt/assets/5213035/4e029080-9b86-44fc-a3a1-b347045b1844

-## Forex-GPT Plugin Flowchart
+## Forex-Rates Plugin Flowchart

 ![Forex-GPT-plugin-flow-chart drawio](https://github.com/hatgit/forex-gpt/assets/5213035/85c42c3f-54b4-46f4-b107-c595b9d3e1fc)

-## Overview of how Forex-GPT works:
+## Overview of how Forex-Rates plugin works:

 1. Imports necessary libraries and modules.